nacelle/nacelle-skeleton/README.md

 ## Getting a recent copy of nacelle
 ***

+If you're using docker, the latest available version of nacelle will be downloaded from PyPI on first run (a script checks if the `app/vendor/nacelle/` directory exists).
+You can skip straight to "Using the skeleton with Docker"

-Once you've downloaded the skeleton code, you'll need a recent copy of nacelle to go with it.
-To install nacelle (with a recent version of `pip`), from the root of the repository:
+If not using Docker you'll need to install nacelle yourself.
+With a recent version of `pip`, from the root of the repository, run:

     $ pip install nacelle -t app/vendor/